11BelowStudio/HECC-IT/Summer background preparation work/Planning/HECC-SPECC v0.1.md

         * [[Link text|Name of passage being linked to]]
             * Displayed as a link saying 'Link text'
             * When clicked, the passage called 'Name of passage being linked to' will be displayed.
-* **Everything before the first passage declaration will be ignored**
+* **Everything before the first passage declaration is checked to see if it's metadata ~~will be ignored~~**
-    * In later versions, I may opt to allow metadata declarations and such to be made before the first passage.
-    * But, as far as the MVP version of HECC-UP is concerned, everything before the first passage declaration doesn't exist.
+    * Any non-metadata lines before the first passage declaration officially don't exist
+    * Metadata
+        * `!StartPassageName: name of start passage` allows a different starting passage to be defined
+        * `!IFID: (UUID goes here)` Allows an IFID (Interactive Fiction ID) to be declared for the game.
+This will be written to index.html

 ## Example HECC code
 ```
 this line is before the first passage declaration, so, officially, this line doesn't exist!

+!StartPassageName: Start
+!IFID: de7b3d02-81bb-4c2a-82ba-7ca9398b2262

 ::Start